Posts

 Potatoes Where would the GIYer be without the humble spud?
 Spuds can be grown pretty much anywhere, produce a high yield from a relatively small space and store well.
 No wonder they have been a staple diet for Irish families for centuries.
 Digging for your first new potatoes will be like Christmas morning – we promise!
 SOWING Potatoes thrive in a good fertile soil to grow well.
 For best results add compost and a general fertiliser a week or two before planting.
 Potato leaves are frost sensitive, so if you intend to grow an early crop we suggest buying some fleece to protect your plants.
 Potatoes are grown from last year’s potatoes, known as seed potatoes.
 These can be potatoes you save yourself or purchased certified seed potatoes.
 Buying certified seed potatoes guarantees the potatoes are virus free – these can be found in garden centres and hardware shops from January-April.
 There are two types of potato variety: earlies and maincrop.
 Earlies are for harvesting in the summer an...

-Growing Kohlrabi ( GYI)
+Growing Leeks ( GYI)

 Image